 Google's LocalBusiness schema is the standard format.
 At minimum, your schema should include:

-Business name (exactly as it appears on your GBP and other listings)
+- Business name (exactly as it appears on your GBP)

 sameAslinks pointing to your GBP, Facebook, Yell, and Checkatrade profiles